-In Singleton, the Committee Chairs11 likewise attempted to assert legislative immunity.
+In Singleton, the Committee Chairs likewise attempted to assert legislative immunity.
 576 F. Supp.
 3d at 934.
 The court rejected their argument, finding that the Chairs' "extensive litigation conduct" effectively waived their privilege.
-12 See id. at 941.
-In support of this finding, the court cited, in part, the legislators' answering of the complaint and their active participation in pre-hearing motion practice, "without giving the slightest indication that they were participating in the litigation for the limited purpose of asserting legislative immunity."
-Id.
+See

-10 See, e.g., ECF No. 45, Defendants' Opposition to Plaintiffs' Motion for Recusal; ECF No. 53, Senator Jim McClendon and Representative Chris Pringle's Answer to Plaintiffs' Complaint; ECF No. 73, Defendants' Response to Plaintiffs' Motion to Modify Stay.
+&lt;sup>10 See, e.g., ECF No. 45, Defendants' Opposition to Plaintiffs' Motion for Recusal; ECF No. 53, Senator Jim McClendon and Representative Chris Pringle's Answer to Plaintiffs' Complaint; ECF No. 73, Defendants' Response to Plaintiffs' Motion to Modify Stay.

-11 Senator Steve Livingston succeeded Senator Jim McClendon as the Senate Chair of the Alabama Permanent Legislative Committee on Reapportionment.
+&lt;sup>11 Senator Steve Livingston succeeded Senator Jim McClendon as the Senate Chair of the Alabama Permanent Legislative Committee on Reapportionment.